Main Street District, Dallas

 The Main Street District of downtown Dallas, Texas (United States) runs along Main Street and is bounded by Elm Street one block north, Commerce St. one block south, N. Lamar St. to the west, and US 75/I-45 (I-345) elevated highway to the east.
 The district is the spine of downtown Dallas, and connects many of the adjoining business and entertainment districts.
-It does not include Dealey Plaza or the John Fitzgerald Kennedy Memorial which are a few blocks west in the West End Historic District.
+The Main Street District excludes a small portion at the western end of the three parallel streets, which is where the John Fitzgerald Kennedy Memorial and Dealey Plaza are situated.
+That area falls within the neighboring West End Historic District.

 About

 Main Street has historically been the center of the city of Dallas.
 Many of Dallas' major retailers, hotels and banks once located here, and the district includes the city's early skyscrapers.
 Subsequent development of downtown moved north and east to the City Center District in following years, leaving many of the historic buildings inefficient for modern offices.

 The Main Street District was the first district of downtown Dallas to experience extensive urban revival.
 Many of the grand historic buildings that had been neglected have been restored and adapted for new use.
 Pegasus Plaza, an urban plaza bounded by the Magnolia Hotel, Iron Cactus Restaurant, Adolphus Tower and the Kirby Building, is a gathering place for visitors and residents at the heart of the district.
 The narrow tree-lined street is a major pedestrian route through downtown.
 The district contains many sidewalk restaurants, basement night clubs and retail stores (most notably Neiman Marcus).
 While several of the buildings have found new life, there are many still awaiting restoration.
 Main Street Garden Park is a new focal park of the district's east end.

 Commerce and Elm Streets, major east-west thoroughfares, form the boundaries of the district and also contain many additional landmark structures.